tbeadle/docker-gunicorn/README.md

 processed.
 Scripts in a `docker/post-deploy.d/` directory will get run **after** the templates are processed.

+After all that is done and immediately before supervisord is started, the file `${READY_FILE}` (which defaults to `/run/ready`) is touched.
+If you need to know when the deploy scripts are finished, you can just wait until that file exists.

 ## Logs

 Logs for nginx are stored in /var/log/supervisor/nginx.
 Logs for gunicorn are stored in